lkyuca/how-to-hack-WordPress-site-with-Kali-Linux/README.md

-i have shared a word document its a writeup how to attack a wordpress website so u can follow the tutorial download the write up file and goodluck with your attack
+i have shared a word document its a writeup how to attack a wordpress website so u can follow the tutorial download the write up file and try it out for yourself

+goodluck with your attack